-All Ph.D. students are expected to pass reading exams in two secondary research languages, that is, two languages in which modern scholarship is written.
+All Ph.D. students are expected to pass reading exams in two secondary modern research languages, that is, two languages in which modern scholarship is written.
 Normally, these languages are French and German.
-In rare cases English may be counted for students for whom English is a second language.
+All language exams must be completed and passed prior to setting up with the advisor the comprehensive exams.
+Ideally, students should be completing their language requirements in their second year of coursework.
 These exams must be taken during the student's coursework and before the Qualifying Exams.